Sens. Lee, Booker Introduce Commodity Check Off Reform Bill

 WASHINGTON – Sens.
-Mike Lee (R-UT) and Cory Booker (D-NJ) introduced the Opportunities for Fairness in Farming Act of 2017 (OFF Act) Tuesday, a measure intended to bring much needed transparency and accountability to the federal government’s commodity check off programs.
+Mike Lee (R-UT) and Cory Booker (D-NJ) introduced on Wednesday S. 3201, the Commodity Checkoff Program Improvement Act of 2016, a measure intended to bring much needed transparency and accountability to the federal government’s commodity check off programs.

 Checkoff programs are mandatory participation programs under the US Department of Agriculture.
 These programs are funded through compulsory fees on producers of eggs, beef, pork and a multitude of other agricultural products.
 The programs and associated boards have received criticism in the past for a lack of transparency, apparent conflicts of interest, misuse of their funding and anticompetitive behavior.